sbomtools/apt2sbom/README.md

 place if you are not running Ubuntu.

 The package is under active development.
-Don't be surprised if something doesn't work quite right.
+Don't be surprised if something doesn't work quite right.  please see CONTRIBUTING.md for details.

 ## Building